artifacts/AFCache/README.markdown

 ## Branches

-* master: stable, but might not have all cutting-edge features
+* master: stable, but might not have all cutting-edge features.
+Xcode4 project, but should work with xcode3.
-* xcode4: new project structure and improvements
+* xcode3: older project structure (xcode3)
 * bip: experimental brach, you might find new features there first.
 * pre0.7: before branching a HUGE bunch of new features from bip into master for the first time.
 For legacy purposes only, will be deleted some day.